Consult the meeting schedule for all meeting dates, times and locations.

 Home: Atlanta, GA

 Kaiser is vice president of Community and Economic Development for Georgia Power.
 She is former vice president of Georgia Power’s Northwest Region and held senior marketing positions with KPMG, Westminster Schools of Atlanta and Alston & Bird.
-Kaiser currently serves on the board of directors of Berry College and is the chair of the Dean’s Council of the Rollins School of Public Health at Emory University.
+Kaiser currently serves on the board of directors of Berry College and is the former chair of the Dean’s Council of the Rollins School of Public Health at Emory University.
 She is a graduate of the National Association of Corporate Director’s “Director’s College,” as well as Leadership Atlanta.
 Kaiser earned a bachelor’s degree in Public Relations from the University of Georgia and is a graduate of the Advanced Management Program of Harvard Business School.
 She and her husband, Mark, reside in Atlanta.

 Member at Large